makeabilitylab/physcomp/README.md

 ### Acknowledgments

 Diagrams, animations, pictures, and videos are by Jon E. Froehlich unless otherwise noted and were created using [Tinkercad Circuits](https://www.tinkercad.com/circuits), [Fritzing](http://fritzing.org/), [Autodesk Eagle](https://www.autodesk.com/products/eagle/overview), and [Microsoft PowerPoint](https://products.office.com/en-us/powerpoint).
+For some Fritzing diagrams, we use the [Adafruit Fritzing Library](https://learn.adafruit.com/using-the-adafruit-library-with-fritzing?view=all).

 As noted, for course and content inspirations, see our [Resources](resources/index.md) page and our [Inspirations](resources/inspirations.md) page.